Tips for setting strong strategic goals

 Dream big first, then reign it in later.

 In the everyday rhythms of business, it’s tempting to get stuck within limits.
 Hey, it can be wise to work within what we know is possible.
 But sometimes we allow limits to rain on our strategy parade.
-For example, you might want to execute a big inventory push in 2019 — but a snug budget stops you from even considering it.
+For example, you might want to execute a big inventory push — but a snug budget stops you from even considering it.

 When you’re setting goals, try putting constraints to the side for a bit.
 Rather than lock yourself into only the goals you are equipped to handle, it can be refreshing to give yourself permission to really brainstorm!
 Approach goal-setting with a sky’s-the-limit attitude.
 And then, once you’ve gotten your biggest goals on paper, navigate the tactics to make it happen.